 Here is a working example that does nothing useful:

 (let ((progress-reporter (make-progress-reporter "Collecting mana for Emacs..."
 0 500))) (dotimes (k 500) (sit-for 0.01) (progress-reporter-update progress-reporter k)) (progress-reporter-done progress-reporter))

-This function creates and returns a progress reporter—an object you will use as an argument for all other functions listed here.
+This function creates and returns a progress reporter object, which you will use as an argument for the other functions listed below.
 The idea is to precompute as much data as possible to make progress reporting very fast.

-Remaining arguments control the rate of echo area updates.
-Progress reporter will wait for at least min-change more percents of the operation to be completed before printing next message. min-time specifies the minimum time in seconds to pass between successive prints.
-It can be fractional.
-Depending on Emacs and system capabilities, progress reporter may or may not respect this last argument or do it with varying precision.
-Default value for min-change is 1 (one percent), for min-time—0.2 (seconds.)
+The remaining arguments control the rate of echo area updates.
+The progress reporter will wait for at least min-change more percents of the operation to be completed before printing next message; the default is one percent. min-time specifies the minimum time in seconds to pass between successive prints; the default is 0.2 seconds.
+(On some operating systems, the progress reporter may handle fractions of seconds with varying precision).

 This function calls